jiup/httproxy/README.md

-# CSC457 - Web Proxy
+# HTTProxy

+A simple local http proxy.

 #### Overview

-* This program was written based on the java selector NIO.
+* This program was coded based on the java selector NIO.

 * It **supports** persistent HTTP connection by check both HTTP requests and responses and scans their headers.